Visualizing high-dimensional loss landscapes with Hessian directions: Illustrative examples

-Because $H_\theta$ is neither positive nor negative definite, the critical point is a saddle with principal curvatures $\kappa_i^\theta\in\{-1,1\}$ ($1\leq i\leq N$).
-In this example, the mean curvature, $H$, as defined in Eq.~\eqref{eq:mean_curvature}, is equal to 0.
-According to Eq.~\eqref{eq:expected_hessian}, the principal curvature, $\bar{\kappa}^{\alpha,\beta}$, associated with the expected, dimension-reduced Hessian $H_{\alpha,\beta}$ is also equal to 0, erroneously indicating an apparently flat loss landscape.
-We will now study the ensemble average
+Because $H_\theta$ has positive and negative eigenvalues, the critical point is a saddle.
+The corresponding principal curvatures are $\kappa_i^\theta\in\{-1,1\}$ ($i\in\{1,\dots,N-1\}$) and $\kappa^\theta_N=0$.
+In this example, the mean curvature $H$, as defined in Eq.~\eqref{eq:mean_curvature}, is equal to 0.
+According to Eq.~\eqref{eq:expected_hessian}, the principal curvature, $\bar{\kappa}^{\alpha,\beta}$, associated with the expected, dimension-reduced Hessian $H_{\alpha,\beta}$ is also equal to 0, erroneously indicating an apparently flat loss landscape if one would use $\bar{\kappa}^{\alpha,\beta}$ as the main measure of curvature.
+To compare the convergence of different curvature measures as a function of the number of loss projections $S$, we will now study the ensemble mean

-of different quantities of interest, $X$.
+of different quantities of interest $X$ such as Hessian elements and principal curvature measures in dimension-reduced space.
 Here, $X^{(k)}$ is the $k$-th realization (or sample) of $X$.